vcokltfre/orx/README.md

 # orx

-A modern, async API wrapper for Discord
+A modern, async, lightweight Discord API wrapper.

 ## Key Features

 - Efficient and robust ratelimit handling
 - Consistently and accurately typed
-- Provides high-level abstractions for ease of use
 - Provides low-level access for customisability

+### What Orx is **not**

+- A high level wrapper for people who just want a simple API wrapper, for that use discord.py or a similar fork of it.

 ## Installing